2lian/dynamixel_hotplug_ros2_python/README.md

 ````

 # About
+## Contact

+This repo was made by Elian NEPPEL, in the context of the Moonshot project,
+in the [Space Robotics Lab](https://github.com/Space-Robotics-Laboratory) of the University of Tohoku Japan.

+Please create GitHub issues, fork and pull request if you want to contribute to this repo.

 ## Dynamixel Motors settings and connection

 The node will continuously scan for new motors connected or disconnected on the port and react accordingly.